Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

    **General Hints**

-   Please read through these mounting instructions carefully before you set the torque limiter into operation.
+   Please read through these mounting instructions carefully before you set the MS Torque Limiter into operation.
 Please pay special attention to the safety instructions!

    The mounting instructions are part of your product.
-Please keep them carefully and close to the torque limiter.
+Please keep them carefully and close to the MS Torque Limiter.

    The copyright for these mounting instructions remains with **KTR** Kupplungstechnik GmbH.